 The bavette cut of steak is not as well known as some other cuts of beef such as tenderloin, sirloin, ribeye, or New York strip, but don't let that intimidate you, it is one of the best cuts of steaks you can buy and it's also very affordable and cheaper than many other steak cuts.

-Bavette steak is sometimes given other names or confused with other steak cuts such as flank steak, flap steak, Angus bavette, wagyu bavette, beef bavette or sirloin bavette.
+This type of steak can go by other names such as Angus bavette, wagyu bavette, beef bavette or sirloin bavette.
+It is sometimes confused with other steak cuts such as flank steak or flap steak.
 But don't be confused, bavette steak and flank steak, while similar, are not the same cut of meat.

-There are many ways to cook bavette steak including on the bbq, grilling it, pan frying it, searing in cast iron, braising it, baking it in the oven or even cooking it in an air fryer and in this post I will teach you the best way to cook this cut of steak perfectly.
+There are many ways to cook this type of steak and in this post I will teach you the best way to cook this cut of steak perfectly.

 Why you will love this recipe: